 -1 teaspoon vanilla

-- Transfer milk to a measuring cup; stir in 1 tablespoon sugar.
+- Transfer milk to a large measuring cup or bowl; stir in 1 tablespoon of the sugar.

 - Sprinkle yeast over milk and whisk to blend.
 Let sit until yeast is foamy, about 5 minutes.

 - Add eggs; whisk until smooth.